-Carliner says that the Kirkpatrick Model doesn’t work for informal learning (A Model for Measuring and Evaluating Informal Learning).
+Carliner says that the Kirkpatrick Model doesn’t work for informal learning.

 As a reminder, here's the model: